 You may need blood tests to monitor how you react to the medication, mainly concerning kidney function and blood sugar levels.
 If you already have diabetes, some adjustment to your usual diabetic medicines may be necessary to ensure that your blood sugar levels do not go too low.
 Dapagliflozin and Empagliflozin, for example, are both one tablet per day medicines and you may take them any time of the day, but it is best if you take them at a regular time each day.
 Dapagliflozin and Empagliflozin can be part of your "Sick Day Rules".
 Please discuss this with your healthcare professional.

-Acknowledgement - We would like to thank Dr Jim Moore, GPSI Gloucestershire Heart Failure Service and President of the Primary Care Cardiovascular Society for his review of this section about SGLT2 inhibitors.
+Acknowledgement - We would like to thank Dr Jim Moore, GPSI Gloucestershire Heart Failure Service for his review of this section about SGLT2 Inhibitors.

 ARNI - Angiotensin Receptor Neprilysin Inhibitor

 Sacubitril/Valsartan (Entresto)